muratk5n/thirdwave/en/README.md

 ---

+"Former student activist Gabriel Boric becomes Chile's youngest president Leftist lawmaker Gabriel Boric defeated right-wing candidate Jose Antonio Kast in Chile's presidential runoff on Sunday.
+The 35-year-old, who rose to prominence leading protests in 2011 demanding better education, will be the nation's youngest leader, Reuters reported.
+Boric has promised to address economic inequality, raise taxes on the rich and boost green investments, according to the BBC"

+---

 The dynamics of tech adoption dictates there will be one winner.
 Clearly it wont be the one that cannot scale worldwide, heavily depends on rare-earth metals.